This article was last updated on Wednesday, May 13, 2020 at 7:00pm.

 How does coronavirus affect pregnant women and children?

-According to the World Health Organization (WHO), pregnant women don’t appear to be at a greater risk for illness related to COVID-19 — and only 1% of pregnant women infected experienced severe illness that required medical attention.
+According to the World Health Organization (WHO), pregnant women don’t appear to be at a greater risk for illness related to COVID-19 — and, as of their February 2020 report, only 1% of pregnant women infected experienced severe illness that required medical attention.

-Though fevers in early pregnancy (because of COVID-19 or other illnesses) have been linked to neural tube defects in some studies, one large study that followed 100,000 women in Denmark over time didn’t find a connection.According to the CDC, children don’t seem to be at a higher risk for contracting the virus.
+On pregnant women with fevers: Though fevers in early pregnancy (because of COVID-19 or other illnesses) have been linked to neural tube defects in some studies, one large study that followed 100,000 women in Denmark over time didn’t find a connection.According to the CDC, children don’t seem to be at a higher risk for contracting the virus.
 They also appear to be infected at lower rates than other age groups.
+That said, according to the team of researchers and students running the website COVID-Explained, “This doesn’t mean that kids cannot get very sick and there are some case reports of kids who present with COVID and an illness called Kawasaki.
+However, the numbers of seriously ill kids remain very small, and this particular illness link is not entirely clear.”

 Can a pregnant woman with COVID-19 pass the virus on before, during, or after birth?

-The CDC says we’re still finding that out:
+The CDC says we’re still finding that out.
+But, so far, they explain that:

-But we do have a few studies to look to.
+There are a few other studies we can also look to.
 One was conducted on nine pregnant women infected with COVID-19 in Wuhan, China.
 All women recovered from their illness and all nine had live birth without any evidence of transmitting the virus to the baby.
 The virus was not detected in samples of cord blood, amniotic fluid, or throat swabs from the newborn, or breast milk.

 However, the COVID-19 infection was recently found in three infants born to women with the virus in China — two showed very mild symptoms which went away after a few days, and one had more severe symptoms (this infant was born premature, which could have had an impact).
 Since the study included 33 infants, the findings suggest that “vertical transmission” (meaning passage of the virus from mother to baby during the period immediately before and after birth) could be rare.
 Two new papers (read them here and here) also suggest vertical transmission is possible — but the sample size was small, we don’t know when transmission may have occurred, and none of the infants had symptoms of COVID-19.